godotengine/godot-docs/classes/class_basis.rst

 Description
 -----------

-3x3 matrix used for 3D rotation and scale.
-Contains 3 vector fields x,y and z as its columns, which can be interpreted as the local basis vectors of a transformation.
+3×3 matrix used for 3D rotation and scale.
+Contains 3 vector fields X, Y and Z as its columns, which can be interpreted as the local basis vectors of a transformation.
 Can also be accessed as array of 3D vectors.
 These vectors are orthogonal to each other, but are not necessarily normalized (due to scaling).
-Almost always used as orthogonal basis for a :ref:`Transform<class_Transform>`.
+Almost always used as an orthogonal basis for a :ref:`Transform<class_Transform>`.

 For such use, it is composed of a scaling and a rotation matrix, in that order (M = R.S).